 One arbitrator will be jointly selected by the parties at the national level on the basis of mutual agreement.
 Once selected, the arbitrator will hear only jurisdictional disputes.
 The arbitrator's fees and expenses will be allocated on the basis of one-half (1/2) to management and one-half (1/2) shared equally by the participating unions.
-However, if a party decides not to participate in the arbitration proceedings, the remaining parties will equally divide the arbitrator's fees and expenses.
+However, if a party decides not to participate in the arbitrator's fees and expenses.
 Scheduling of cases will be jointly performed by the parties from a list of dates submitted by the national arbitrator.
 Time frames will be the same as those designated for regional arbitration.
 The method of scheduling will normally be on a first-in/first-out basis.